MoneyforNotn/Strategy-Backtest-Commentary/README.md

 ||||

 # EMH & Trading Philosophy

-The **Market Efficiency Theory** states that market prices tend to be perfectly reflective of all information in the market, implying that asset prices are always trading at their fair value.
-Thus, under a 'random walk', historical prices and volume data have no value in predicting future stock prices.
-In other words, 'technical analysis' is useless and trying to time the market is a fool's errand.
+**Market Efficiency Theory** states that market prices tend to be perfectly reflective of all information in the market, implying that asset prices are always trading at their fair value.
+Thus, under a 'random walk' assumption, historical market and volume data have no value in predicting future stock prices.
+In other words, 'technical analysis' is useless and trying to time the market is a *loser's game*.

+**Adaptive Market view** suggests market efficiency isn't fixed, but it evolves with competition, conditions, and who controls the volume.

-***Leading conclusions & assumtions:***
+### **Leading conclusions & assumtions:**

-> Changes in market prices are not always completely random
+> The movement of market prices is not always completely random

 > Investor psychology, time-varying investor preferences, over-reaction, under-reaction, transaction costs, informational constraints, and even widespread use of similar trading systems contribute to this nonrandomness

 > Trading systems can be developed to effectively exploit deviations from the random walk.
 Mechanical trading systems can be profitable, in part, because they are immune to greed and fear

-> Over-reaction is more prevalent for some types assets and time frames (suitable for *mean-reversion* systems), and under-reaction  is more prevalent in others(*momentum* systems)
+> Over-reaction is more prevalent for some types assets and time frames (suitable for *mean-reversion* systems), and under-reaction  is more prevalent in others (*momentum* systems)

+> There are different ways to characterize risk, including volatility measured by standard deviation and the probability of experiencing a drawdown of a given size

 ***
 ## Contributing
 > [!IMPORTANT]